os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_witness/macroeconomics/documentation/macroeconomics_discipline.md

 ```math
 L = working\_age\_pop * employment\_rate
 ```
 The employment rate is for now fixed at  $65.9\%$ following International Labour Organization data[^9].
 However to take into account the impact of COVID-19 crisis on employment rate, the value is different for 2020-2031 year interval.
 We used ILO forecast values for 2021, 2022 and 2023 to extrapolate a recovery function until fixed value is reached.
-We also use CDC data[^11] to infer the long-term impact of Long Covid.
+We also use National Center for Health Statistics (NCHS) data[^11] to infer the long-term impact of Long Covid.
 | ![employmentrate.PNG](employmentrate.PNG) |
 |:--:|
 | *International Labour Organization Employment rate.
 Copyright International Labor Organization* |